-Here's my detailed guide to spending one day in Barcelona Spain.
+Here’s my detailed guide to spending 1 perfect day in Barcelona Spain.

 I give you plenty of options for each part of the day.
 You can pick what sites and destinations appeal most.
 You’ll get a quick taste of Barcelona, create postcard memories, and begin plotting a return trip.

 Barcelona is a big city.
 With one day, time is of the essence.
 For this itinerary, to make sure you can see everything, use taxis, the hop on hop off bus, or a combination of both.

 Taxis will be the most efficient.
 You can also walk between some, but not all, of the sites.

 The hop on hop off bus is quicker and easier than using the metro.
 You’ll be whisked between every key site in Barcelona with commentary along the way.
 There are 3 routes and 44 stops.
 The sites on this itinerary are on the blue route.

 Bus frequencies vary from 5-25 minutes.
 25 minutes is a long time to wait for a ride.
 That’s why taxis may help you see more of Barcelona.